-- Two women who wrote negative reviews about a local Oregon church on their blog were sued for defamation last year.
-The plaintiff, as Pastor of the Grace Bible Church, sought $500,000 in damages for defamation.
+- Two women who wrote negative reviews about a local Oregon church on their blog were sued for defamation several years ago.
+The plaintiff, the Pastor of the Grace Bible Church, sought $500,000 in damages for defamation.

 - A tenured Kansas State University professor wrote a blog post with negative reviews of a publishing company and two years later, the professor and his employer were sued by that publishing company for defamation; the plaintiff asked for $4,000,000+ in libel damages.